-Over the past 2 decades, ecommerce venture funding has gone through several whipsaw cycles — up in the late 90s, down in the early 2000s, up again in the late 2000s, down in early 2010s, and up yet again in recent months.
+Over the past 2 decades, e-commerce venture capital has gone through several whipsaw cycles — up in the late 90s, down in the early 2000s, up again in the late 2000s, down in early 2010s, and up yet again in recent months.

 While there have been several high profile failures — Pets.com, Webvan, Fab.com, etc — there have been several outsized exits as well.
 Alibaba, Zappos, Zulily, Dollar Shave Club, Jet.com and Chewy.com all sold for sums in excess of a billion dollars.

 Unlike some other industries, early success is not necessarily an indicator of ultimate success.
-Several later stage companies have flamed out, after initial staggering success led to eye-popping amounts of invested capital.
-For example: Gilt Groupe was liquidated for less than the $286 million of venture capital they raised, One Kings Lane dropped from a $900 million valuation to less than $30 million virtually overnight.
+Several later stage companies have flamed out after initial staggering success led to eye-popping amounts of invested e-commerce venture capital.
+For example, Gilt Groupe was liquidated for less than the $286 million of venture capital they raised, One Kings Lane dropped from a $900 million valuation to less than $30 million virtually overnight.

 Unfortunately, my experience on this topic hits too close to home — my own substantially lower-profile company hit hard times after raising $104 million of funding.
 While I certainly wouldn’t call my company a failure, we didn’t reach the lofty billion-dollar valuation goal we hoped to reach.